Precursors, List 1 and List 2 Chemicals

 - copies of letter if intent or other compliance documents requested by supplier

-Inventory records- you should be able to demonstrate when the material was received, when it was discarded or when it was used.
+- Inventory Records- you should be able to demonstrate when the material was received, when it was discarded or when it was used.

 Who is responsible for the records?

-- ensuring the maintenance of appropriate records
+- ensuring the maintenance of appropriate records such as usage logs

 - ensuring that the material is used as indicated in the letter of intent, material can not be transferred to another lab.